spectrocloud/librarium/content/docs/09.5-security/11-product-architecture/01-platform-security.md

 ## Kubernetes Hardening

-Kubernetes version used for Spectro Cloud’s platform is secured per CIS Kubernetes Benchmark.
+We secure Palette's Kubernetes version based on Center for Internet Security (CIS) Kubernetes benchmarks.
 Several additional rules are also enforced on components such as the API Server, Controller Manager, Scheduler, and Kubelet.